Neural Architectures for Amortized Bayesian Inference: Statistical Foundations and Empirical Assessments: Popular Neural Network Architectures

 The utility of FNNs in statistical inference is rigorously grounded in the Universal Approximation Theorem.
 Seminal works by \citet{cybenko1989approximation} and \citet{hornik1991approximation} established that standard multilayer feedforward networks are universal approximators.
 Formally, let $C(K)$ denote the space of continuous functions on a compact set $K \subset \mathbb{R}^{d_{\mathrm{in}}}$.
 The theorem states that the set of functions representable by a neural network with at least one hidden layer and a non-polynomial activation function $\sigma$ is dense in $C(K)$ with respect to the supremum norm.
 That is, for any target function $g \in C(K)$ and error tolerance $\epsilon > 0$, there exists a parameter configuration $\theta$ such that

-While the theorem guarantees the existence of an approximating network, the geometric nature of this approximation is dictated by the specific choice of activation function.
+While the theorem guarantees the existence of an approximating network, the geometric nature of the approximation is determined by the choice of activation function.

-Modern architectures predominantly utilize the ReLU activation function.
-The geometric intuition for ReLU networks is that of polygonal estimation.
-As shown by \citet{montufar2014number} and \citet{arora2018understanding}, a ReLU network functions as a piecewise linear estimator.
-It implicitly partitions the input domain into a finite union of convex polytopes (linear regions).
-Within each polytope, the network is strictly affine.
-Consequently, a ReLU network approximates complex nonlinear manifolds by tiling them with flat polygonal facets, similar to how a three-dimensional mesh approximates a curved surface.
+Modern architectures predominantly use ReLU activations.
+As shown by \citet{montufar2014number} and \citet{arora2018understanding}, a ReLU network is a piecewise-affine estimator: it partitions the input domain into finitely many convex polytopes and is affine on each.
+Nonlinear targets are thus approximated by tiling them with flat facets, analogous to a polygonal mesh approximating a curved surface.
 In contrast, classical activation functions like the logistic sigmoid, $\sigma(z) = (1+e^{-z})^{-1}$, or the hyperbolic tangent, $\sigma(z) = \tanh(z)$, operate via smooth superposition.
 As established in the convergence rates derived by \citet{barron1993universal}, networks using these smooth, bounded, sigmoidal functions approximate the target function by superimposing smooth `steps' or `ridges'.
 Unlike the sharp boundaries of ReLU polytopes, these activations provide a differentiable approximation where nonlinearity arises from the smooth saturation of neurons \citep{cybenko1989approximation}.

-We can regard the first hidden layer as learning a dictionary of feature maps denoted by $\Phi(x)= (\phi_1(x), \dots, \phi_{n_1}(x))^\top$, where each $\phi_i(x) := \sigma(v_i^\top x + b_i^{[1]})$ is a nonlinear basis function.
+We can regard the first hidden layer as learning a dictionary of feature maps denoted by $\Phi(x)= (\phi_1(x), \dots, \phi_{n_1}(x))^\top$, where each $\phi_i(x) := \sigma((W_i^{[1]})^\top x + b_i^{[1]})$ is a nonlinear basis function.
 The second hidden layer then computes weighted affine combinations of these features.
 Analytically, the network output can be written as a basis expansion given by

 where $W_j^{[2]}$ denotes the $j$-th row of the weight matrix $W^{[2]}$.
 This expression clarifies that the network is learning a new family of basis functions $\{\sigma((W_j^{[2]})^\top \Phi(x) + b_j^{[2]})\}_{j=1}^{n_2}$ built upon the first-layer dictionary, rather than using a fixed basis.
 Unlike classical nonparametric regression, where the basis (e.g., Fourier or spline) is fixed \textit{a priori}, the FNN adaptively learns the basis parameters to represent the data structure best.
 This adaptive capability allows the FNN to emulate classical bases.
 Let $\mathcal{G} = \{g_1, \dots, g_p\} \subset C(K)$ be any finite collection of continuous functions (a prescribed basis).
 By the universal approximation theorem, for any $\epsilon > 0$, there exist parameters such that